Left-Sided Heart Failure

 Steps you can take to prevent left-sided heart failure include:

-- Get high blood pressure or coronary artery disease under control.
+- Manage your blood pressure or coronary artery disease.

 - Make time for regular physical activity and a good night’s sleep.